 Creating Identity-Safe Schools and Classrooms by Laura E. Hernández and Linda Darling-Hammond is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 This research was supported by The California Endowment and the Chan Zuckerberg Initiative.
-Core operating support for LPI is provided by the Heising-Simons Foundation, William and Flora Hewlett Foundation, Raikes Foundation, Sandler Foundation, and MacKenzie Scott and Dan Jewett.
+Core operating support for LPI is provided by the Heising-Simons Foundation, William and Flora Hewlett Foundation, Raikes Foundation, Sandler Foundation, and MacKenzie Scott.
 We are grateful to them for their generous support.
 The ideas voiced here are those of the authors and not those of our funders.

 Photo by Allison Shelley for EDUimages